Code-Institute-Submissions/ian-IBCIRL-CI-PP2-SunhillAdventures_NovResub/README.md

     - Colors from http://www.paletton.com/

 -   ### Colour Scheme
-    -  A palette have been chosen to convey a sense of adventure.
+    -  A palette has been chosen to convey a sense of adventure.

-    An image of the palette is <details><summary>here.</summary>
+    An image of the potential palette is <details><summary>here.</summary>
     <img src="./assets/docs/NZ+Color+Palettes-01.jpg">
     </details>